Employer profile: EY, one of the 'big four' accounting and consultancy firms

 Where is EY based?

-Our head office in the UK is in London.
-We’re an international company, so we also have offices in countries from South Africa to the USA, Australia to Canada.
-Across the world, over 300,000 people work for EY.
+But we're an international company, and outside of the UK we have offices in countries from South Africa to the US, Australia to Canada.
+Across the world, over 365,000 people work for EY.

 What is EY’s work environment like?

 At EY there’s a real emphasis on wellbeing, which is why we offer flexible working.
+So you can choose to work either from home, from the office, or from a client's site.
 For some employees, during their busy season where they have to meet lots of client deadlines, they might be expected to work longer hours.
 But on the whole, we want to make sure employees don’t take on too much work.

 On the social side, there are lots of societies you can join, including a women’s network, LGBTQ+ network, and faith and race-based networks too.